DOWNLOAD FULL SIZE PRINT VERSION PDF Or click on image to download screen version to share.

 Removing a ring of bark around will kill the tree it so it is vital that damage to the tree’s bark is avoided if ivy should need to be removed.

 Rather than severing all ivy stems on all trees in a garden, woodland or along a field boundary it is better to manage its presence by being selective and say only stop it from colonising certain specimen trees.
 Trees of little value or significance can be “sacrificed” as they will probably not grow into good quality trees.
-If over-keen ivy in woodland needs to be controlled generally, focusing on cutting the ivy on perhaps one five trees still leaves cover for the birds, insects and mammals mentioned previously.
+If over-keen ivy in woodland needs to be controlled generally, focusing on cutting the ivy on perhaps one in five trees still leaves cover for the birds, insects and mammals.

 Managing ivy if it reaches or approaches the upper crown of a tree where it possibly could cause damage requires careful work off an extension ladder or from rope and harness.
 In the case of professional tree surgeons, ivy can be severed up in the tree, around or above the first major branch break.
 This retains the ivy on the main trunk and allows it into the lower crown but only as far as the major limbs.
-This is more specialist work but is a good alternative to the ivy’s complete removal which can be drastic for wildlife as well as risking harm to the tree.

 As an essential component of the best local woodland habitats, ivy often provides the only evergreen shelter in winter.
 Many of the trees that appear to be completely smothered by it, prove to be on closer inspection, dead or dying elm trees, which have fallen victim to the ravages of Dutch Elm Disease.
-Ivy has a generally undeserved reputation as a rogue and in the majority of cases lives an harmonious existence with trees and the woodland habitat.
+Ivy has a generally undeserved reputation as a rogue and in the majority of cases lives an harmonious and beneficial existence with trees and the woodland habitat.